brian-trann/create-my-portfolio-site/README.md

 * `other`
   * I added this other section to keep information that I might want to use in the app

+### Images
+If you do not want to use static links for your images, you can manually import images, similar to `sampleImg.jpg` in the Main component.

 ```json
 {